-Dating violence occurs when one person gains power and control in the relationship by verbal, emotional, physical and/or sexual abuse.
+Dating violence occurs when one person gains power and control in a relationship by verbal, emotional, physical and/or sexual abuse.
 Dating violence may occur in heterosexual or same-sex relationships.
 It may take place at any point in the dating process – when two people first meet or become interested in one another, on their first date, once they have been involved with each other for some time, or after their relationship has ended.
 Dating violence occurs most often in teen and young adult relationships.

 In all abusive relationships there is a continuum of violence.
 Initially, verbal assaults give the abuser power and control.
 When the verbal assaults no longer work, it moves to emotional and then physical abuse.